One of our favorite family vacation destinations is the beach. I love it! The sand, the waves, and the sun are all glorious. I just can’t get enough!

 When we get home, we sort them according to their types.
-We sometimes use a shell guide to try and identify them.
+Sometimes we use a shell guide to try and identify them.
 We might also put them in jars to admire them and remember our trip.
-We can also use them for a chemistry experiment!
+And, sometimes we use them for a chemistry experiment!

 What Is A Seashell?

 Who isn’t mesmerized by shells being washed up on shore by the crashing waves?
 Their shapes and colors make them like treasures pulled from the deep mystery of the ocean.
 Collecting shells on the beach can be addicting.
 You never know what the next one might look like.

 Seashells are exoskeletons formed by soft-bodied mollusks such as oysters and clams for protection from the environment and predators.
 These mollusks secrete a material made mostly of calcium carbonate which builds up and hardens to create the shell.
 As the animal grows, this exoskeleton expands, as well.